How to make interview notes

 Compare notes

-If there are more than one of you conducting the interview, comparing notes is great practice.
-It can help you and your colleagues to see how others have interpreted a candidate’s answers, and it will help to build a more holistic view of their performance.
+This can help you and your colleagues to see how others have interpreted a candidate’s answers, and it will assist you in building a more holistic view of their performance.

 For example, if there are any points of contention or disagreement regarding a candidate or their answers, your accurate interview notes should help to clear up any confusion.